 Original pottery handmade in Maplehurst.
 A variety of earthenware and Raku, functional as well as decorative.

 Also fused glass jewellery.
 Continue reading

-I make colourful glass jewellery using art glass and dichroic glass which is kiln fused to create unique contemporary wearable art.
-I also make wall art, bowls, vases, coasters and sculptural pieces.
-My designs are inspired by the natural world including flowers, seascapes and landscapes.
-I use art glass in the form of sheet glass, powders, chunks and threads.
-My newest pieces include the use of enamels which behave very … Continue reading
+Angela makes colourful glass jewellery using art glass and dichroic glass which is kiln fused to create unique contemporary wearable art.
+Using clear and coloured sheet glass, powders, chunks and threads of glass she creates wall art, bowls, vases, and sculptural pieces for the home.
+Her designs are inspired by the natural world including flowers, silhouettes of seed heads, seascapes and landscapes.

 Paintings and prints of countryside, sea and natural objects, figurative or towards abstraction, in an exciting mix of watercolour, acrylic, oil and mixed media.
 Continue reading